 Clients in addiction treatment commonly suffer PTSD, bipolar disorder, trauma, ADHD, depression and anxiety alongside substance abuse.
 Mood and anxiety disorders are the most common of these illnesses.
 Severe dual diagnosis conditions include schizophrenia and schizoaffective disorder.

 It can be hard for doctors to diagnose these co-occurring conditions because addiction hides or exaggerates some symptoms.
 There are also many common symptoms of addiction and mental illness.
 However, there are some patterns in people that have both addiction and a mental health disorder.
-These patterns include:
+Addiction involves alcohol or drug abuse.
+This disease often wrecks your work, school, social, and family lives.
+You may suffer relationship, money, legal, health, and employment problems.

 Clients with mental illness often self-medicate using drugs or alcohol.
 When those substances are no longer present, their symptoms of mental illness become more visible.
 As an example, anxiety makes individuals jumpy and stressed.
-Depression causes people to sleep too much, retreat to their own space, become emotional and avoid others.
+Depression causes people to sleep too much, retreat to their own space, become emotional, and avoid others.
+We offer the following programs at Crestview to treat both addiction and mental illness: